pnp/List-Formatting/column-samples/generic-download-file-button/README.md

 ## Summary

 This sample demonstrates adding a button within a document library view which downloads the file.

 ![screenshot of the sample](./assets/screenshot.png)

-**Note**: The download functionality does not work for folder content type.
-So, in order to hide the download button for folders, you may have to show the `Content Type` column in your library view.

 ## View requirements